Selected publications:

 Policy papers:

-• Using Microdata for Strategic Human Resource Management and Fiscal Planning in the Public Sector, with Daniel Ortega Nieto and Rafael Alves de Albuquerque Tavares.
-For the World Bank book: ‘Government Analytics: An Empirical Guide to Measurement in Public Administration’ edited by Daniel Rogger and Christian Schuster
+- Using Microdata for Strategic Human Resource Management and Fiscal Planning in the Public Sector, with Daniel Ortega Nieto and Rafael Alves de Albuquerque Tavares.
+For the World Bank book: ‘Government Analytics: Leveraging Data to Strengthen Public Administration’ edited by Daniel Rogger and Christian Schuster

-• Government Analytics Using Data on Task and Project Completion, with Daniel Rogger and Martin Williams.
-For the World Bank book: ‘Government Analytics: An Empirical Guide to Measurement in Public Administration’ edited by Daniel Rogger and Christian Schuster
+- Government Analytics Using Data on Task and Project Completion, with Daniel Rogger and Martin Williams.
+For the World Bank book: ‘Government Analytics: Leveraging Data to Strengthen Public Administration’ edited by Daniel Rogger and Christian Schuster